dmbarbour/glas/docs/GlasApps.md

 ## Application State

 Application state is generally bound to a key-value database.
-Developers are encouraged to favor the database instead of the filesystem due to simpler interaction with transactions, content-addressed storage for very large values, and runtime support for mirroring of data.
-The database should provide a few specialized data types, such as queues, bags, and CRDTs, to further improve performance and partitioning tolerance.
+Developers are encouraged to favor the database over the filesystem to more conveniently integrate with transactions, content-addressed storage for large values, support for mirroring of data, and precise conflict analysis for specialized data types such as queues, bags, and CRDTs.
+Ideally, we can support performance, parallelism, and partitioning tolerance both between and within transactions.

-Keys are concretely represented as binaries.
-To support hierarchical composition and to mitigate problems of global state, these binaries are abstracted within the program.
-The abstraction will apply a prefix-to-prefix rewrite, similar to namespaces.
-The database may be persistent by default, but some keys may be scoped runtime or ephemeral.
-This might be indicated in the key names.
+A subset of keys may be local to the runtime or even to the transaction.
+This might align with simple naming conventions and provide a simple, robust basis for orthogonal persistence and limited parallelism or concurrency within transactions.

-Support for 'dynamic' keys for multiple instances of an object also deserves some attention.
-A viable direction is to bind ephemeral index variables to the abstract keys.
+## Dynamic Code (TBD)

-## Dynamic Code
+I need to revisit how code and references are bound dynamically.

 There are use cases for integrating code at runtime without modifying source files.
 However, in context of live coding, first-class functions should be ephemeral or eschewed.
 This limits our options.